space-hippie0/pyhton_noob_stuff/imageEncryptDecrypt/README.md

 > * Provides the key for decryption
 >
 >
-> * Stores each file name and key in logfile
+> * Stores each encrypted file name and key in logfile
 >
 >
 > * Start with '/' for full path rather than the project directory